ThomasVirgo/camberwell-newsletter-frontend/README.md

 # To Do
-- show user response on registering, clear form on submit
-- clean up the verification page
 - add clean up on async code to stop requests if user changes tab mid requestcd ...
 - only allow one meal per day per person to be uploaded
 - update the ui when a new meal is added / create a popup that says successfull added meal